Michael Lynch (geneticist)

-Michael Lynch (born 1951) is the Director of the Biodesign Institute for Mechanisms of Evolution at Arizona State University, Tempe, Arizona.
+Michael Lynch (born December 6, 1951) is an American geneticist who is the Director of the Biodesign Institute for Mechanisms of Evolution at Arizona State University, Tempe, Arizona.

 Biography

-He held a Distinguished Professorship of Evolution, Population Genetics and Genomics at Indiana University, Bloomington, Indiana.
+Lynch held a Distinguished Professorship of Evolution, Population Genetics and Genomics at Indiana University, Bloomington, Indiana.
 Besides over 250 papers, especially in population genetics, he has written a two volume textbook with Bruce Walsh.
 Alongside this textbook he has also published two other books.
 He promotes neutral theories to explain genomic architecture based on the effects of population sizes in different lineages; he presented this point of view in his 2007 book "The Origins of Genome Architecture".
 In 2009, he was elected to the National Academy of Sciences (Evolutionary Biology).
 Lynch was a Biology undergraduate at St. Bonaventure University and received a B.S. in Biology in 1973.
 He obtained his PhD from the University of Minnesota (Ecology and Behavioral Biology) in 1977.

+Research

+Evolution of genome architecture

+Population genetics principles, phylogenetic analyses, rate calculations, and allele frequency spectra of derived SNPs are employed to understand evolutionary mechanisms behind eukaryotic genome complexity.
+Hypotheses around the ideas that eukaryotic genome complexity evolved as a result of a passive response to reduced population size, deleterious newly arisen introns in species of Daphnia, genomic response to alterations in population size and mutation rates in E. coli and the evolutionary fates of duplicate genes in of species of Paramecium using complete genomic sequencing are investigated.

+Role of mutation in evolution

+Most mutations are mildly deleterious and can eventually lead to decreased evolutionary fitness in a species.
+Using the Tree of Life, Lynch investigates the significant variation across diverse invertebrates and simple eukaryotic and prokaryotic organisms using a mutation-accumulation strategy.
+To address this mutation diversity and the load of mutation on survival in some species, a novel method involving a mutation accumulation strategy that is followed by whole genome sequencing allows for estimation of error rates in transcription and variation among eukaryotic lineages.
+The work done to estimate this variation translates to population genetic theories for mutation rates and how somatic mutations can eventually evolve to multicellularity.
+These approaches promote the evolutionary ideas of the drift-barrier hypothesis.